bmaher74/quant_at/README.md

 # Python Code for Algorithmic Trading

-This project is a collection of Python codes that aim to replicate the Matlab codes for Dr. Ernest Chan's book *Algorithmic Trading*.
+This project is a collection of Python codes that aim to replicate the Matlab ones for Dr. Ernest Chan's book *Algorithmic Trading*.

 The file names for scripts reflect Dr. Chan's Matlab script names, for example the code for `Ratio.m` is in `Ratio.py`.